noseka1/kubectl-debugpod/README.md

 ## Limitations

 * User must be permitted to create privileged containers.
-* **Works on the CRI-O based clusters only (containerd not supported at the moment)**.
-This will be resolved in the future versions of *kube-debug-pod*.
+* Following container runtimes are supported:
+  * CRI-O
+  * containerd
+  * dockershim
+  No further container runtimes are supported at this time.

 ## References